 \section{Introduction}

-The current structure of the universe remains an unresolved enigma, tracing its origins to the initial moments of its existence, when symmetry breaking resulted in the differentiation of the fundamental forces observed today.
-Electroweak symmetry breaking (EWSB) occurred approximately $10^{-11}$ s after Big Bang, leading to the generation of mass for most Standard Model (SM) particles, followed by chiral symmetry breaking ($\sim 10^{-6}~\mathrm{s}$), which led to hadron confinement.
-Electroweak symmetry was spontaneously broken when the thermal evolution of the universe reached a state where the Higgs field's potential became unstable around its vanishing minimum, leading to a transition towards another non-vanishing, ``broken'', minimum that evolved at lower temperatures, a phenomenon referred to as the electroweak phase transition (EWPT)~\cite{kirzhnits1972,coleman1973radiative,dolan1974symmetry,quiros1998,jackiw1974functional,weinberg1973,dolan1974gauge}.
-This transition could serve as Sakharov’s third condition for explaining baryogenesis, that is the generation of the observed matter-antimatter asymmetry if it was of the first-order type.
+Several aspects of the current structure of the universe remain enigmatic, tracing their origins to the initial moments of its existence, when symmetry breaking resulted in the differentiation of the fundamental forces observed today.
+Electroweak symmetry breaking (EWSB) occurred approximately $10^{-11}$ s after Big Bang, leading to the generation of masses for most Standard Model (SM) particles, followed by chiral symmetry breaking ($\sim 10^{-3}~\mathrm{s}$), which led to hadron confinement.
+Electroweak symmetry was spontaneously broken when the thermal evolution of the universe reached a state where the Higgs field's potential became unstable around its vanishing minimum, at the origin, leading to a transition towards another non-vanishing, ``broken'', minimum that evolved at lower temperatures, a phenomenon referred to as the electroweak phase transition (EWPT)~\cite{kirzhnits1972,coleman1973radiative,dolan1974symmetry,quiros1998,jackiw1974functional,weinberg1973,dolan1974gauge}.
+This transition could play the role of Sakharov’s third condition for explaining baryogenesis, i.e.\ the generation of the observed matter-antimatter asymmetry, if it was of the first-order type.
 Additionally, CP-violating processes that constitute Sakharov's second condition would have to occur in thermal disequilibrium, in order to prevent the sphaleron wash-out of the generated asymmetric baryon number (Sakharov's first condition)~\cite{Sakharov:1967dj,dine2003origin,morrissey2012electroweak,bhattacharyya2011pedagogical,mclerran1991baryon,senaha2013overview,cline2006baryogenesis}.
-Previous studies have shown that this sphaleron condition, which is quantitatively expressed as $\frac{E_{\text{ sp}}(T_c)}{T_c} > 45$, can be translated into a relation between the theoretical parameters, $\frac{v(T_c)}{T_c}\geq1$, that can only be satisfied if a first-order EWPT (FOEWPT) occurs~\cite{braibant1993sphalerons, ahriche2007criterion}.
-A FOEWPT is characterized by the existence of two degenerate minima that are separated by a barrier at a critical temperature $T_c$.
+Previous studies have shown that this sphaleron condition, which is quantitatively expressed as $\frac{E_{\text{ sp}}(T_c)}{T_c} > 45$, can be translated into a relation between the theoretical parameters: $\frac{v(T_c)}{T_c}\geq1$.
+This condition can only be satisfied if a first-order EWPT (FOEWPT) occurs~\cite{braibant1993sphalerons, ahriche2007criterion}.
+A FOEWPT is characterized by the existence of two degenerate minima that are separated by a barrier at some critical temperature $T_c$.